daposarumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-for moving a file to a new folder
+Script to delete file from folder